inblossoms/toyscript/README.md

 ## Explore JavaScript

-toy-js will be based on our own custom semantics in the `Js 语言通识`.
+toy-js will be based on our own custom semantics in the `Language.md`.

-You need to have some understanding of the lexical definition of computer language before you can understand the program, of course `Js 语言通识` may also help you.
+You need to have some understanding of the lexical definition of computer language before you can understand the program, of course `Language.md` may also help you.